Nabua: Demographics

 In the 2020 census, the population of Nabua, was 86,490 people, with a density of sigfig 86,490/96.20.

-The municipality's total population accounts for 4.3% of the total provincial population of Camarines Sur, ranking sixth behind much larger population sizes of Naga, Iriga, Libmanan, Pili and Calabanga.
+The municipality's total population accounts for 4.3% of the total provincial population of Camarines Sur, ranking sixth behind much larger population sizes of Naga City, Iriga, Libmanan, Pili and Calabanga.

 Historically, the municipal population has experienced positive growth rate, beginning in Censal Year 1903 up to 1999.
 Municipal population records show only one exception in Censal Year 1970 where the municipal population decreased.
 This population shift in number can be attributed to migration patterns due to socio-economic reasons.
 Thus, from a mere population size of 18,893 in 1903, the current municipal population more than tripled in size for 1999.

 Spread out among the 42 barangays of Nabua, there are 10,093 persons living in the urban barangays while 65,329 persons live in the rural barangays.
 Among urban barangays, San Antonio Poblacion has the largest population with 2,363 persons while San Luis has the smallest with 358 persons.
 For rural barangays, La Purisima has the largest population with 8,165 persons while Salvacion Que Gatos has the lowest with a population of 523 persons.

 Religion

-Many Nabueños are followers of Catholicism which is very apparent to the names of several barangays which bear the names of Catholic patron saints.
-However, culture, festivals and practices are of mixed Catholic and local beliefs of Bicolanos of pre-Spanish period.
-Iglesia ni Cristo on the other hand is the largest minority religion with several local congregations in the municipality and is growing rapidly.
+Many Nabueños are followers of Catholicism which is apparent in several barangays bearing the names of Catholic patron saints.
+However, culture, festivals and practices are of mixed Catholic and local beliefs of Bicolanos of the pre-Spanish period.
+Iglesia ni Cristo is the largest minority religion with several local congregations in the municipality and is growing rapidly.